SHOULD OUR THYROID HORMONAL ASSESSMENT BE REVIEWED?

 Successful therapy reduces the perception of stress, whether or not the individual’s stressors are lessened and relapse is unlikely as long as treatment continues.

-SRT3 can be discontinued if the stress is eliminated, but hypothyroidism will relapse if it recurs.
+SRT3 can be discontinued if the stress is eliminated, but hypothyroidism will relapse if the stress recurs.

-Weight loss may occur, but SRT3 MUST NOT BE PRESCRIBED FOR WEIGHT CONTROL.
+CAVEAT: weight loss may occur, but SRT3 MUST NOT BE PRSECRIBED FOR WEIGHT CONTROL !

 ANCILLARY PRESCRIPTIONS

-Iodine and Selenium supplements may help if the patient has true hypothyroidism.
-Successful prescription of Triiodothyronine does not affect the patient’s requirement for other supportive hormone replacements or prescribed medications.
+Iodine and Selenium supplements may help, but successful prescription of Triiodothyronine does not affect the patient’s requirement for other supportive hormone replacements or prescribed medications, excepting that drugs for Glucose and Cholesterol control, hypotensives, cognitive support, soporifics and psychoactive drugs can often be eliminated or minimised.

-I have seen approximately 300 cases: my opinion is that the rT3 level is only significant because it gives laboratory evidence of excessive conversion of T4 to rT3.
+Based on observation of approximately 300 cases and in line with their responses to therapy, my opinion is that especially since rT3 is a nonfunctional “waste” metabolite, the level is significant only because it gives laboratory evidence of excessive conversion of T4 to rT3.
+Ergo, estimation of “normal” for rT3 is unnesessary and perhaps obfuscatory.

 NOTES

-- Patients who experience a stressful episode while on treatment for intracellular hypothyroidism, may have the same problem If their T3 dose is too low.
+Patients who experience a stressful episode while on treatment for pre-existing true hypothyroidism, may suffer the same fate.

-- Dessicated Thyroid should not be used to treat stress-related intracellular hypothyroidism, because desiccated thyroid is 70% T4 and 30% T3.
+Dessicated Thyroid should not be used to treat stress-related functional hypothyroidism, because it is 70% T4 and 30% T3 and therefore may increase symptoms just as Eltroxin does.

-The T4 in it may increase symptoms, just like Eltroxin. - Patients taking T3 (slow-release) often reduce rT3 production to < 9 Ng/DL.
+Patients taking T3 (in a slow-release format) often reduce rT3 production to < 9 Ng/DL.

-- Reduced TSH results in minimum T4 production by the thyroid, so sometimes we see a T4 of 8 or less during SRT3 treatment.
+Reduced TSH output by the pituitary results in reduction of T4 production by the thyroid, so a T4 of 8 or less is often seen during SRT3 treatment.
 THIS IS NOT A CAUSE FOR CONCERN.

-In 2014, two of my patients stopped their T3 and subsequently presented to an ER with FT3 of 1.7: both had myxoedema and heart failure.
+NOTE: In 2014, two of my patients presented to an ER with FT3 of 1.7: both had cardiac failure of myxoedema.

 The Normal for T3/rT3 being > 20, the optimal level should arguably, be 24-50.

-The T3 range, currently skewed because a large, unrecognised percentage of our population is functionally hypothyroid, should be reviewed and a new “normal” scale should be proposed.
+The T3 range, currently skewed because a large, unrecognised percentage of our population is functionally hypothyroid, should be reviewed, reverted to the original 3.4 – 6.2 (or more) pMol/L

 REGARDING TSH